 The manufacturer’s usual suite of flexible and well-balanced Low Blue Light (LBL) settings are included.
 A 5ms grey to grey response time is specified, though as usual approach this with caution.
 The stand offers tilt, height (100mm or 3.94 inches) and swivel adjustment.
 It attaches centrally with a quick-release mechanism allowing easy detachment, revealing 100 x 100mm VESA holes for alternative mounting.
 The ports face downwards and include; AC power (internal power converter), 2 HDMI 2.0 ports, DP 1.4, USB-C (60W PD, DP Alt Mode, upstream data) and a 3.5mm headphone jack.
 2 x 3W integrated TreVolo speakers are also included, providing potentially quite rich sound output with various sound presets included.

 Further details can be found on the manufacturer’s website.
-Details on price and availability still to come.
+The monitor is listed for ~$500 USD.